 This passage is specific regarding man's innate knowledge of God.
 Paul says unbelievers have the knowledge of God "within them" which means the imprint of God's existence is embossed indelibly on the conscience of every human by virtue of being made in the image of God.
 Further he says that this innate knowledge of God's existence is "clearly seen" by them.
 It is perspicuous, intuitive, and inescapable.
 As a result, every person is "without excuse," which means every person is accountable to God for the truth they already possess, and they will be judged accordingly.
 Those who cry "Uncle!" claiming they don't know whether God exists are being dishonest, as are the self-proclaimed atheists.
-Paul makes it clear that they do not believe because they willfully "suppress the truth in unrighteousness" (Rom 1:18).53 That means that unbelievers resist the truth within them by smothering it out with their sin, which they prefer over obedience.
+Paul makes it clear that they do not believe because they willfully "suppress the truth in unrighteousness" (Rom 1:18).53 That general revelation; the nature of this deliberate "pushing against the truth" is graphically picturesque in light of Paul's word-choice of the verb κατεγόντων means that unbelievers resist the truth within them by smothering it out with their sin, which they prefer over obedience.